Rivaldo Morais

-Rivaldo Boaventura Morais (born 18 September 2000) is a professional footballer who plays as a right-back for the Primeira Liga club Farense.
+Rivaldo Boaventura Morais (/pt/; born 18 September 2000) is a professional footballer who plays as a right-back for Bahraini club Manama.
 Born in Norway, he represents the Cape Verde national team.

 Early life

 Morais was born in Norway to a Cape Verdean family, and lived there until the age of 3 when he moved to the Netherlands.
 At the age of 7, he moved to Portugal where he began playing football.

 Club career

-Morais is a youth product of the Portuguese clubs Estrela Amadora, Casa Pia, Damaiense, CD Portalegrense, and Cova da Piedade.
+Morais is a youth product of the Portuguese clubs Estrela Amadora, Casa Pia, Damaiense, CD Portalegrense and Cova da Piedade.
 He began his senior career with GD Coruchense in 2020 and played with them in the Campeonato de Portugal.
 In 2022, he transferred to Farense where he was assigned to their U23s, before joining Oliveira do Hospital on loan in the 2023–24 season in the Liga 3 (Portugal).
 He returned to Farense for the 2024–25 season where they were newly promoted to the Primeira Liga.
 On 11 August 2024, he made his senior and professional debut with Farense in a 2–1 Primeira Liga loss to Moreirense.

+On 13 August 2026, Morais moved to Manama in Bahrain.